Updated on March 28th, 2023

 An LOI to purchase residential property will look a lot like a purchase contract.
 However, its terms are generally non-binding and simplified.
 The letter will often contain the information listed below.

 - Introduction – A letter of intent begins with a brief introduction that states the buyer’s intention to enter an agreement to purchase the seller’s property.

 - Names and addresses of buyer and seller – Both parties must be clearly identified along with their addresses.

 - Transaction description – The property address and buyer’s offer will need to be included as the fundamental details of the transaction.
 The original offer may be negotiated and amended multiple times before a purchase contract is signed.

 - Financing – Buyers will often need to obtain financing to afford a home.
 If financing is required, this should be clarified at the outset in the LOI.

 - Closing terms – Closing is the date on which property ownership will be transferred to the buyer.
 The letter can specify the closing date and which party or parties will be responsible for any closing costs.

 - Standstill agreement – Real estate LOIs will often prohibit the seller from negotiating to sell the property to any other party until the LOI is terminated.
-This allows the buyer to retain their ability to purchase the intended property if the buyer signs the letter.
+This provision temporarily gives the buyer the exclusive right to purchase, provided they sign the letter.